Skip to content

 1. static { GObject.registerClass(...) } is the last element in the class body.
 Anything in the class — methods, instance fields, other static fields — has already been picked up by the time registerClass runs.

-2. All GObject metadata is passed inline to registerClass({…}, MyButton) instead of via static [GObject.interfaces] = … / static [GObject.properties] = ….
+2. All GObject metadata is passed inline to registerClass({…}, this) instead of via static [GObject.interfaces] = … / static [GObject.properties] = ….
 This sidesteps the init-order trap entirely (see Static-block ordering trap below).
+Using this inside the static block (instead of the class name) avoids repeating the identifier and is GJS-idiomatic.

 Section titled “Form A — static block, metadata inline (recommended)”